Location of Driftwood and Sand 24-28 January 2018

-This year’s event was a little different in that there was no beach at high tide so sculptures needed to be built on the rock wall or on the grass at the top of it.
+This year’s Driftwood and Sand beach sculpture event was a little different.
+There was no beach at high tide so sculptures needed to be built on the rock wall or on the grass at the top of it.
 There were however lots of interesting large pieces driftwood already on the wall.

 I created two entries, and of course they involved my passion, harakeke (NZ flax).